rsmaxwell/mqtt-rpc-example-request/README.md

   * fills in the Request with appropriate key/values, in the case of a calculator these are an 'operation' string and two numbers
   * sets the Request into the RpcRequest

-An RpcRequest also handles the response
+When the response arrives, the Calculator:

   * Extracts values from the response
   * prints the values